Photo courtesy of thedieline.com

 Natural and organic food once was confined to places like the Berkeley Gourmet Ghetto or Ithaca’s Moosewood Restaurant.
 It’s only been in the last decade or so that eating healthy has become…cool.
 More people are drinking coconut water, eating paleo, and getting their daily spirulina fix.

 Last year, Kroger and other traditional grocers reported that they were selling more organic and freshly prepared foods.
-Natural food brands are expanding—Credit Suisse analysts expect the number of natural and organic food stores in the US to double by 2020.
+Natural food brands are expanding—Credit Suisse analysts expect the number of natural and organic food stores in the US to double by between 2015-2020.

 This increase can be attributed to education and simply being more deeply Continue reading